It all started in winter 2014.

 Choosing the "right" camel - or rather the one you prefer - is the most difficult, as the debates can be endless between the different shades of beige that you can see.

-Alexandre showed me a plethora of camels, but it still didn't work: we didn't want to make a camel just for the sake of making them, simply because we needed them.
-We wanted to bring something different, but which clearly did not exist in Alexandre's selections
+Alexandre showed me a plethora of camels, but it still wasn't right: we didn't want to make a camel just for the sake of it, simply because we needed one.
+We wanted to bring something different, but which clearly didn't exist in Alexandre's selections. .

 Alexandre and I were aligned on one point: what we saw was too "flat", too "uniform", too "bland"...
 Something was missing.